Local Monodromy of 1-Dimensional p-Divisible Groups: Introduction

 where $D_\lambda$ is the $\Q_p$-division algebra with invariant $\lambda$.
 This representation will be described in more detail in Section \ref{sec:p-divisible groups}.
 The image of $\rho$, which we shall refer to as the \emph{local monodromy group of $G$}, is a closed subgroup of $\prod \GL_{d_\lambda}(D_\lambda)$ and thus inherits the structure of a $p$-adic Lie group.

 Suppose $G$ is $1$-dimensional.
 In this case $\rho=\rho^{0/1}\times \rho^{1/g}$.
 When $g=s-1$, Gross exhibited a relation between the ramification and Lie filtrations \cite{Gro79}.
-When $g=1$ and $s$ arbitrary, Chai showed that there is a similar relation between the ramification and Lie filtrations \cite{Cha00}.
+The case when $g=1$ and $s$ arbitrary was studied by Chai in \cite{Cha00}.
+However, there is a mistake in Chai's result comparing the filtrations \cite[Theorem 4.6]{Cha00} (see Appendix \ref{appendix} for a discussion of this mistake).
 In both of these cases an important role is played by an \emph{open image theorem}.
-In this setting the classical open image is due to Igusa, whose results imply that when $s=2$ the image of $\rho^{0/1}$ is open in $\Z_p^\times$ \cite{Igu68}.
+In this setting the classical open image theorem is due to Igusa, whose results imply that when $s=2$ the image of $\rho^{0/1}$ is open in $\Z_p^\times$ \cite{Igu68}.
 Gross showed that when $g=s-1$, $\rho^{0/1}$ and $\rho^{1/g}$ are both surjective and thus have open image.
 Chai showed that when $g=1$ the image of $\rho^{1/1}=\det(\rho^{0/1})$ is open in $\Z_p^\times$.
 Beyond these cases, little is known about when $\rho$ has open image, though one can find some other related results at the end of \cite{Cha00} and in \cite{AN10}.
 We remark that there has, however, been much progress on the surjectivity of the local monodromy representations of \emph{universal} $p$-divisible groups \cite{Str10,Lau10,Tia09}.

-The main result (Theorem \ref{thm:1/gBreaks}) of this article extends the results of Gross and Chai to all $g$ with $1\leq g<d$, under an open image assumption.
-This gives further support for an equicharacteristic version of Sen's theorem in this setting.
+The main result (Theorem \ref{thm:1/gBreaks}) of this article extends the result of Gross to all $g$ with $1\leq g<d$, under an open image assumption.
+In particular, we provide a fixed version of \cite[Theorem 4.6]{Cha00}.
+Our results give further support for an equicharacteristic version of Sen's theorem in this setting.
 We also prove that for any $1$-dimensional $p$-divisible group, the slope zero representation $\rho^{0/1}$ is irreducible, generalizing a result of Chai \cite{Cha00}.
-Our methods are much the same as those used by Gross and Chai.
-In particular, we exploit the equivalence of categories between connected $p$-divisible groups and formal groups.
-This allows us to work very explicitly with formal power series.
+Our methods exploit the equivalence of categories between connected $p$-divisible groups and formal groups, which allows us to work very explicitly with formal power series.
+We then use Artin--Schreier theory to compute the ramification filtration.